 Barnum, David G. "Freedom of Assembly and the Hostile Audience in Angio- ne American Law."
 79 Barry, Norman P. "A Defence of Liberalism Against Politics."
-13 Bornemann, Alfred H. "Fifty Years of Ideology: A Selective Survey of en Academic Economics in the United States, 1930 to 1980."
-U
+10 Bornemann, Alfred H. "Fifty Years of Ideology: A Selective Survey of en Academic Economics in the United States, 1930 to 1980."
+01

 Crapo, Paul B. "Proudhon's Conspiratorial View of Society."
-76 Drury, S. B. "H. L. A. Hart's Minimum Content Theory of Natural Law."
-Ekelund Jr., Robert B. & Hébert, Robert F. "The Proto-History of Franchise Bidding."
+Drury, S. B. "H. L. A. Hart's Minimum Content Theory of Natural Law."
+Ekelund Jr., Robert B. & Hébert, Robert F. "The Proto-History of Franchise 74 Bidding."
 Ekelund Jr., Robert B. & Tollison, Robert D. "Mercantilism as a Rent-Seeking Society."
-04 the History of Ideas."
-81 73 of 1647."
-90 Goodale, Jesse R. "J. G. A. Pocock's Neo-Harringtonians: A Reconsideration."
-Heyd, Michael.
-"The Reaction to Enthusiasm in the Seventeenth Century: Towards an Interpretive Approach."
+Femia, Joseph V. "An Historicist Critique of 'Revisionist' Methods for Studying the History of Ideas."
+Genovesi (S. J.), Vincent J. "Just War Doctrine: A Warrant for Resistance."
+Gleissner, Richard A. "The Levellers and Natural Law: The Putney Debates of 1647."
+73 Goodale, Jesse R. "J. G. A. Pocock's Neo-Harringtonians: A Reconsideration."
+87 Towards an Interpretive Approach."
 Heyn, Udo.
 "Pax et Justitia: Arms Control, Disarmament and the Legal System in the Medieval Reich."
 Hill, Christopher.
 "Religion and Democracy in the Puritan Revolution."
-Hutton, Patrick H. "The History of Mentalities: The New Map of 72 88 Cultural History."
-82 Jung, Hwa Yol.
+88 Cultural History."
+Jung, Hwa Yol.
 "Preface" and "The Nature of Phenomenological Thinking."
 Keane, John.
-"On the 'New' History: Quentin Skinner's Proposal for a New History of Political Ideology."
-Kendall, George A. "Ideology: An Essay in Definition."
-79 Lavoie, Don.
-"The Market as a Procedure for the Discovery and Conveyance of Inarticulate Knowledge."
-Market Process."
-61 and Time."
-61 Macleod, Duncan.
+"On the 'New' History: Quentin Skinner's Proposal for a 85 New History of Political Ideology."
+79 of Inarticulate Knowledge."
+Littlechild, S. C. & Owen, G. "An Austrian Model of the Entrepreneurial Market Process."
+Lowry, S. Todd, "The Roots of Hedonism: An Ancient Analysis of Quantity and Time."
+Macleod, Duncan.
 "The Political Economy of John Taylor of Caroline."
 Montesquieu."
 Nederman, Cary J. & Goulding, James Wray.
 "Recent Books in Political Theory: 1977-1979."
-Needleman, Jacob.
+77 Needleman, Jacob.
 "Man's Nature and Natural Man."
-77 94 Pollock, Lansing.
+Pollock, Lansing.
 The Freedom Principle.
 71 Roth, Michael.
 "Foucault's History of the Present."
-83 Criticisms of Classical Political Economy."
-66 Irakman, Leon E. "The Evolution of the Law Merchant: Our Commercial Heritage."
-69 "Nonperformance in Oil Contracts."
-70 Research Fields Economics Bornemann, Alfred H. "Fifty Years of Ideology: A Selective Survey of Academic Economics in the United States, 1930 to 1980."
-Ekelund Jr., Robert B. & Hébert, Robert F. "The Proto-History of Franchise .
-67 Bidding." .
-63 Ekelund Jr., Robert B. & Tollison, Robert D. "Mercantilism as a Rent-Seeking Society." .
-64 Society."
+Ryan, Cheyney C. "The Fiends of Commerce: Romantic and Marxist Criticisms of Classical Political Economy."
+88 Irakman , Leon E. "The Evolution of the Law Merchant: Our Commercial Heritage."
+70 Research Fields Economics Bornemann, Alfred H. "Fifty Years of Ideology: A Selective Survey of Academic Economics in the United States, 1930 to 1980." .
+67 Bidding."
+Ekelund Jr., Robert B. & Tollison, Robert D. "Mercantilism as a Rent-Seeking Society." of Inarticulate Knowledge."
 Littlechild, S. C., & Owen, G. "An Austrian Model of the Entrepreneurial Market Process."
 Lowry, S. Todd.
-"The Roots of Hedonism: An Ancient Analysis of Quantity and Time."
+"The Roots of Hedonism: An Ancient Analysis of Quantity .
 61